Oatmeal Blender Waffles

 - 2 tsp. vanilla extract

-- 2 Tab. agave nectar or Sucanat sugar (optional, but recommended if your bananas aren’t very, very ripe)
+- 2 Tab. raw, Sucanat or Turbinado sugar (optional, but recommended if your bananas aren’t very, very ripe)

 - fresh berries or thinly sliced peaches